Preview: United v Bournemouth

 THE VENUE

-It's our first visit to the venue, and indeed Chicago itself, for almost exactly a decade, when the Reds met Paris Saint-Germain on the same pitch in 2015, succumbing to a 2-0 defeat after conceding goals to Blaise Matuidi and Zlatan Ibrahimovic in front of a 61,000-strong crowd.
+It's our first visit to the venue, and indeed Chicago itself, for a decade, when the Reds met Paris Saint-Germain on the same pitch in 2015, succumbing to a 2-0 defeat after conceding goals to Blaise Matuidi and Zlatan Ibrahimovic in front of a 61,000-strong crowd.

 The stadium is home to NFL side Chicago Bears and MLS outfit Chicago Fire, but has played host to numerous sports throughout its history.